tlhutch/test-playbooks/docs/knowledge_base/how_to_test_authentication_by_google.md

 ## Quickstarts: Google Authentication in Tower

-The following guide will show you how to create a test app in Google and use it to authenticate to a running Tower instance.
+The following guide will show you how to create a test app in Google and to use it to authenticate to a running Tower instance.
 This guide is current as of Tower-3.0.2.

 ### Step One: Create An Application in Google
 * First we want to go to the Google Developer's Console and create a project.
 The GDC is located [here](https://console.developers.google.com/).
 * Now you want to enable the Google+ API.
 Do this by selecting "Google+ API" under the "Library" section.
 Click "Enable."
 * Now go to the "Credentials" screen and under "Create credentials," select "OAuth client ID."
-Now click "Configure consent screen."
+Now select "Web application."
+* Before you hit "Create," fill put the address of your Tower instance in for "Authorized redirect URIs" with `/sso/complete/google-oauth2/` at the end.
+So for instance, something like `https://ec2-something.compute-1.amazonaws.com/sso/complete/google-oauth2/`.
-* Here we need to fill the following fields:
+* On the "OAuth Consent Screen," we need to fill in the following fields:
   * For "Product name shown to users," you can put whatever you want.
 I had `Testing - Ansible Tower` just as an example.
   * For "Product logo URL," put your Tower host address.
 So for me, I had: `https://ec2-something.compute-1.amazonaws.com`.
 * On the resulting modal, select "Web Application."
 Your screen should now look as follows.
 The values here will be used Tower-side.